-Founded in 1984 by entrepreneur Richard Branson, they are the second largest long-haul airline in the UK, setting new standards in customer service and passenger comfort.
+Founded in 1984 by entrepreneur Richard Branson, they are the third largest long-haul airline in the UK, setting new standards in customer service and passenger comfort.

 They are also regarded as one of the best airlines to work for, with lots of benefits on offer for their crew.

 You’ll need a copy of your current CV saved in either Microsoft Word or PDF format.

 Your CV will be scanned by specialist software and matched against the role requirements, to see how good a fit you’d be for Virgin crew.

 So it’s really important to have a fantastic CV, where the information is written in a way that’s as relevant to the position as possible.